19th European Trend Day

 Great Britain / Greece

 Author of "Ways of Being – Animals, Plants, Machines: The Search for a Planetary Intelligence".
 Bridle’s writing on literature, culture and networks has appeared in magazines and newspapers including "Wired", "The Atlantic", "New Statesman", "The Guardian", and the "Financial Times".
-He is considered a thought leader and critic of the digital technological future.
-His artworks have been commissioned by galleries and institutions and exhibited worldwide and on the internet.
+They are considered a thought leader and critic of the digital technological future.
+Their artworks have been commissioned by galleries and institutions and exhibited worldwide and on the internet.

 Co-founder and President

 Raskin and the Earth Species Project team are using AI to decode non-human communication with the goal of transforming our relationship with the rest of nature.
 He is also co-founder of the Center for Humane Technology, co-host for the popular podcast Your Undivided Attention, and a member of the World Economic Forum’s Global AI Council.
 He helped found Mozilla Labs and was a subject and co-creator of the Emmy-award winning documentary "The Social Dilemma".

 Lawton has more than 30 years of international experience working with leading organizations focused on sustainable development and nature conservation.
 She held senior roles with Forum for the Future, The B Team, International Union for Conservation of Nature, the Nature Conservancy of Canada and the Jane Goodall Institute of Canada.

 For the past five years, Agapakis has worked as the creative director of Ginkgo Bioworks, a pioneering synthetic biology company based in Boston.
 The company specialises in the genetic engineering of bacteria for industrial applications.
 New materials are to be produced with the help of synthetic cells.
 Gingko Bioworks has been listed on the stock exchange as an «organism company» since 2021.

 Founder and CEO